Biting critters can be a challenge, especially when summer temperatures rise and there is lots of rain.

 What you can do with your insect repellant herbs

 - Strew them with gay abandon – This means picking a bucket full of all the trimmings , remove all the leaves off the branches, then as they did in the Victorian times, just strew them all over your outdoor entertainment area.
-As you and your guests walk them in the beautiful aroma helps to deter the mozzies and other biting creatures.
-After the evening they are easy to sweep up , or just leave them there to dry and add to compost heap.
-Great activator for the heap.
+As you and your guests walk over these herbs, the beautiful aroma helps to deter the mozzies and other biting creatures.
+After the evening they are easy to sweep up , or just leave them there to dry and add to the compost heap.
+The herbs are a great activator for the heap.

 - Make a smudge stick and burn it (see smudge stick article for more details).

-- Hang bunches of these herbs everywhere – Hang in the door ways, in window sills from the trees where you are entertaining ,at the front and back door anywhere where you are and the uninvited guests gate crash!
+- Hang bunches of these herbs everywhere – Hang in the door ways, in window sills and from the trees in outdoor areas where you are entertaining.
+Hang more at the front and back door, anywhere where you are and the uninvited flying or crawling guests gate crash!

-- Herbal flower arrangements – Both in side and outside make sure you include plenty of these herbs.
-I only use herbs in my flower arrangements.
+- Herbal flower arrangements – When arranging flowers inside or outside, make sure you include plenty of these herbs.
+I use only herbs in my flower arrangements.
 Whenever you pass just crush a few and smell the beautiful aroma that pervades the air.
 Trust me the mozzies go somewhere else for a while at least!

 Pure essential oils to choose from :